-The average trip length comparisons provide reassurance at a general level of detail that the model behaves appropriately, but as with the generalised costs, a comparison of indicate that not enough data is available to produce a curve which can be taken with complete confidence.
+The average trip length comparisons provide reassurance at a general level of detail that the model behaves appropriately, but as with the generalised costs comparison, a comparison of modelled and observed trip length distributions was also undertaken.

-It shows a very comparable match for Road and Walk trips to the POWSCAR synthesized distribution.
-It is noted that there are disparities between POWSCAR and NHTS which mean the model lies somewhere between them given how it has been calibrated to both.
+Figure 11.4 provides a comparison of modelled and observed trip length distributions.
+It shows a reasonably comparable match for all mode trips although it is noted that there are disparities between POWSCAR and NHTS which mean the model lies somewhere between them given how it has been calibrated to both.
+The car distribution highlights a tendency to have shorter trip lengths than either POWSCAR or NHTS would suggest and the modelled PT distribution is flatter than either the NHTS or POWSCAR distribution.